SysKitTeam/docs-point/reporting/inventory-reports.md

 This will open the Microsoft Teams & Groups report, which can be viewed and filtered in multiple ways.

 In the top left corner, **All Groups** is automatically selected in the filter.
-Clicking on the **View filter** will provide the following additional options:
+Clicking the **View filter** will provide the following additional options:
   * Teams Only
   * Groups Only
   * Recently Created Groups